Marketers across all industries face an uphill climb in transitioning to GA4 for their analytics and reporting needs.

 Marketers can then use the information stored within GA4 to create detailed reports in Google Data Studio and other reporting platforms.

-The transition from Universal Analytics to GA4 sets a very specific clock for when you need to have all your assets, templates, reports, and other resources updated.
-Remember, Universal Analytics will no longer collect data as of July 1st, 2023.
+The transition from Universal Analytics to GA4 set a clock for when you needed to have all your assets, templates, reports, and other resources updated.
+This means that any reports or other analytics materials that still rely on the old Universal Analytics system will no longer function unless you re-create them using GA4 data.
+Further, as stated by Google:

 The switch from Universal Analytics to GA4 will likely have a lasting impact on how marketers collect and present analytics data, and this change puts immense pressure on marketing teams to make sure they leverage this new tool effectively.